kyma-project/community/concepts/observability-strategy/configurable-monitoring/pocs/pipeline-investigations/performance-test-single-pipeline.md

 | 1      | 1        | 5.4k      | 1630MB/2Gi       | 0.287/1       | 3mins                     | 1024                 | 599/1000                     |
 ### Final Conclusion

-We have following Assumptions:
+We have following assumptions:
  - Input rate 5.3k
  - No of labels in each metric: 7
  - Current rate of metrics (prometheus_tsdb_head_samples_appended_total): 1.450k metrics/sec

-With a working sink
+With a healthy sink we see the following results:
 - A throughput of [9.3k metrics/s](#with-healthy-sink) was reached (Queue: 5000, Batch size: 8192 and Memory: 1Gb)
 - A throughput of [8k metrics/s](#tests-with-a-healthy-sink) was reached (Queue: 1024, Batch Size: 1024 and memory 1GB)

-With [non working sink](#tests-with-a-unhealthy-sink) we see the memory limit playing a crucial role (achieved by creating configuration error)
+With an [unhealthy sink](#tests-with-a-unhealthy-sink), we see the memory limit playing a crucial role (achieved by creating configuration error).
-- With 1 GB limit for gateway,  we see the gateway rejecting logs after 30s(instantly as scrape interval is 30s.
-The queue is not completely filled)
+- With 1 GB limit for gateway,  we see the gateway rejects logs after 30s instantly because scrape interval is 30s.
+The queue is not completely filled.
   - 598/1000 queue filled (Buffer 1024/Queue Size: 1024)
   - 68/5000 queue filled (Buffer 8192/ Queue Size: 5000)

-- With [2 Gb limit](#with-unhealthy-sink) for gateway, we see gateway rejecting logs after 2 minutes
+- With [2 Gb limit](#with-unhealthy-sink) for gateway, we see the gateway rejecting logs after 2 minutes

-Although we see that a higher throughput can be acheived by having a default buffer size of 8192 we decided to go with a lower value of 1024 mainy because to be able to support various backends like Dynatrace which supports a smaller buffer size.
-Also we go with a queue size of 512 as we want to keep our setup close to that with trace collector.
-The final configuration is below:
+Although we see that a higher throughput can be achieved by having a default buffer size of 8192, we decided to go with a lower value of 1024.
+The main reason was to be able to support various backends like Dynatrace, which supports a smaller buffer size.
+Also, we go with a queue size of 512, because we want to keep our setup similar to that with trace collector.
+The final configuration is the following:

 | Property                                          | Value |
 | ------------------------------------------------- | ----- |